 Believe it or not, there are many ways one can pursue a career in mental health and helping others.
 From counseling to therapy, however, each career requires a different level of education, skills, and type of personality.

 If you have ever taken a personality assessment or classify yourself as a social, investigative, artistic, or enterprising type, a career in mental health may be for you.

-From just a bachelor’s education to doctoral studies, one can pursue a career in counseling, psychology, therapy, psychiatry or social work.
+From just a bachelor’s education to doctoral studies, one can pursue a career in counseling, psychology, therapy, psychiatry, or social work.

-While Licensed Mental Health Counselors (LMHC) combine psychotherapy and a problem-solving approach to assessment and therapy, School Counselors provide culturally relevant, academic, career and social/emotional support to students.
+While Licensed Mental Health Counselors (LMHC) combine psychotherapy and a problem-solving approach to assessment and therapy, School Counselors provide culturally relevant, academic, career, and social/emotional support to students.

-A career as a psychologist will require a doctorate degree to become fully licensed and practicing.
+A career as a psychologist will require a doctorate to become fully licensed and practicing.
 These careers share the same values as counselors – who would’ve thought!

 Individuals who are investigative and social may perform well in these positions.
 Clinical Psychologists work in a variety of settings providing mental and behavioral health services and also conducting research.

-School Psychologists address the developmental needs of students through promotion of positive behaviors, creating a supportive school climate, and improving school-wide assessment.
+School Psychologists address the developmental needs of students through the promotion of positive behaviors, creating a supportive school climate, and improving school-wide assessment.